alexFaunt/enhanced-sports/README.md

 ## TODOS
-Double render when hitting client - don't knwo why, mgiht be my global error action, or might be react-router doing it twice
+Double render when hitting client - don't know why, might be my global error action, or might be react-router doing it twice

-Post css doesnt WORK because of webpack apparently.
+Post css doesnt WORK because of webpack apparently.???

-Try out jest
+Add jest tests

-Reloading when changes in dev

-prod build
+minify CSS in prod
 minify HTML in prod

-Env file doesn't get picked up fix scripts -r dotenv/config
+Maybe sagas?

+Dont let everything die if the bundle fails

+Webpack tree shaking

+History in index.jsx?!!? do i need it?!!